5 Best Competitor Price Tracking Tools (2026 Comparison)

 When do I need full repricing vs. just monitoring?

-Cost consideration: Monitoring tools cost $100–1,000/month.
+The cost gap is significant.
+Competitor price tracking tools for monitoring run $100–1,000/month.
 Repricing platforms cost thousands to tens of thousands monthly on custom enterprise contracts.

 Can I monitor competitors legally?